PepsiPistol/TicTacToe/DesignReport.md

 ## Coding rules
 It's important that the team agrees on some coding rules before starting the coding process.
-This will help ensure the following points:
+This will help ensure the following things:

 - All code is consistently formatted.
-- It becomes easier to read the code.
+- The code becomes easier to read.
-- Precious time won't be lost arguing about coding practises.
+- Precious time won't be lost arguing about coding practices.

 These are the rules that group members will follow when writing code:

 ### Curly brackets
-Opening curly bracket in line with function/class name e.g.
+The opening curly bracket is in line with function/class name, e.g.
 ~~~~
 	public class TestClass(){
 	    //Some logic